-- Supporting high school graduation rates by providing students opportunities to enroll in college prep courses; - Create a seamless pathway from high school to community college for career & technical education preparation or preparation for transfer to four-year universities; - Provide equitable opportunities for students to develop a college going mindset and pathway to graduate with a certificate/associate's degree or transfer.
+- Supporting high school graduation rates by providing students opportunities to enroll in college prep courses; - Create a seamless pathway from high school to community college for career & technical education preparation or preparation for transfer to four-year universities; - Provide equitable opportunities for students to develop a college-going mindset and pathway to graduate with a certificate/associate's degree or transfer.

-One of the biggest accomplishments this year was the development of the Dual Enrollment Program, also known as College and Career Pathways (CCAP).
-The vision for Dual Enrollment is to collaborate with all our high school partners to provide high school students who may not be college-bound or who are underrepresented in higher education the opportunity to earn college credit at no cost to them.
-In the past year, the Director of Dual Enrollment has worked with high schools in the Peninsula to develop robust partnerships in order to create a seamless transition from high school to community college.
-Dual Enrollment courses are currently available to students at San Mateo Union High School District, Sequoia Union High School District, and Oxford Day Academy.
+One of the biggest accomplishments this year was developing the Dual Enrollment Program, also known as College and Career Pathways (CCAP).
+In the past year, the Director of Dual Enrollment has worked with high schools in the Peninsula to develop robust partnerships to create a seamless transition from high school to community college.
+Dual Enrollment courses are currently available to students at San Mateo and, Sequoia Union High School District, and Oxford Day Academy.